Starring: David Carradine, Bruce Campbell

 Released: 1989

-Mood: If you want to get into the spooky season spirit but you’re also a big chicken so you need a movie that’s almost all laugh and .
+Mood: If you want to get into the spooky season spirit but you’re also a big chicken so you need a movie that has a lot of laughs behind its pointy teeth.

 Many of my favourite movies are from the realm of cheesy-camp horror-comedy, so it makes perfect sense that Sundown: The Vampire in Retreat found its way into my possession.